Hellieos/Repositor1/README.md

-# Repositor1 is a collection of files presenting the tasks for the QA manual course.
-Essentialy, just practising to use GIT repositor and learning how it works.
+# Repositor1 is a collection of files presenting the tasks for the QA Manual course.
+Essentially, just practicing using the GIT repository and learning how it works.